Cuvieronius

 Cuvieronius is an extinct New World genus of gomphothere which ranged from southern North America to northwestern South America during the Pleistocene epoch.
-Reaching a shoulder height of 2.3 m and a body mass of 3.5 t, it was on average shorter but comparable in body mass to an Asian elephant.
+Reaching a shoulder height of 2.3 m and a body mass of 3.5 t, it was comparable in size to an Asian elephant.
 Cuvieronius inhabited subtropical and tropical latitudes in environments ranging from grasslands to tropical rainforest.
-Among the last gomphotheres along with the South American Notiomastodon, it became extinct as part of the end Pleistocene-extinction event, approximately 12,000 years ago, along with most other large mammals in the Americas.
+Among the last gomphotheres along with the South American Notiomastodon, it became extinct as part of the end Pleistocene-extinction event, approximately 12–11,000 years ago, along with most other large mammals in the Americas.
 The extinctions followed the arrival of humans to the Americas, and evidence has been found for human hunting of Cuvieronius, which may have been a factor in its extinction.